 During the 2013 code cycle, the Energy Commission and California utilities started the effort to promote HPA and ducts in conditioned space, as well as extend research into non-ducted space conditioning systems.
-This included incentive programs through the CAHP, utility research activities (Pacific Gas & Electric Company 2015a, Pacific Gas & Electric Company 2015b, Pacific Gas & Electric Company 2016a, Pacific Gas & Electric Company 2016b, Southern California Edison 2014) and 2015 Electric Program Investment Charge (EPIC) funding for the WISE program, which is designed to transition the California new home construction industry to HPA and high performance wall (HPW) construction practices.
+This included incentive programs through the California Advanced Home Program, utility research activities (Pacific Gas & Electric Company 2015a) (Pacific Gas & Electric Company 2015b) (Pacific Gas & Electric Company 2016a) (Pacific Gas & Electric Company 2016b) (Southern California Edison 2014) and 2015 Electric Program Investment Charge (EPIC) funding for the Workforce Instructions for Standards and Efficiency (WISE),7 a program designed to transition the California new home construction industry to HPA and high performance wall (HPW) construction practices.
 The WISE program provides on-the-job training, offers resources from a range of vendors providing construction solutions, and works with the industry to identify a range of optimized solutions for different applications.
 The WISE program provides extensive resources to the building industry in terms of educational events and forums, manufacturer technical specifications and installation procedures, and case studies and reports documenting completed work.
-In addition to the WISE resource database, the CAHP program provides both the Master Builder Product Catalogue and the Master Builder Modeling Guidelines, which outlines product offerings and methods for modeling HPA within the Residential ACM (California Advanced Home Program 2016a, California Advanced Home Program 2016b).
+In addition to the WISE resource database, the CAHP program provides both the Master Builder Product Catalogue and the Master Builder Modeling Guidelines, which outlines product offerings and methods for modeling HPA within the Residential ACM (California Advanced Home Program 2016a) (California Advanced Home Program 2016b).

 A wide range of manufacturers provide products that can satisfy HPA requirements including traditional insulation manufacturers (including Owens Corning, Johns Manville, Knauf Insulation, CertainTeed, Insulfoam), spray foam manufacturers (including CertainTeed, Johns Manville, and Icynene), above-deck nail base system manufacturers (R-Max, GAF Cornell, and Premier SIPS), and manufacturers supplying alternative efficient roof material solutions (including WedgeIt, GreenHybrid Roofing, and EternaTile).
 Note that this list is not a comprehensive list of all manufacturers providing HPA product options, but is intended to reflect the wide range of existing offerings.
-Such a broad array of product offerings suggests an active market with considerable competition and innovation.
+Such a broad array of product offerings suggests a mature market with considerable competition.